 It’s a fine coincidence, all in all.
-Two years ago in Geneva, I was marketing the Erasmus scheme by conducting meetings with second-year students to inform them about the benefits of spending a year at an Anglophone university.
+Two years ago in Geneva, I was assisting with the Erasmus scheme by informing second-year students about the benefits of spending a year at an Anglophone university.

-Writing a supplementary article for the department magazine, Noted [2008-2009 Spring, 12-15], I began to understand the magnitude of Leicester’s recent ascent.
+Writing a supplementary article for the department magazine, Noted, I discovered the magnitude of Leicester’s recent ascent.
 One of my best students, Noémie, chose to spend a year here, and did magnificently.

 So much so, in fact, I get used to bringing up the jokes first.
 At times, I silently implore people to understand the pressure behind this gamble.